nimakaviani/knative-sample-app/app/v3/README.md

 this should trigger the autoscaler to launch one or more new container after a few requests.

-## Load test the Application in Async mode
+## Try the Application in Async mode

 run the command above with `Async` enabled